MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/credit-limits-customers.md

 select whether to perform credit limit checks and what transaction information to include when the credit limit is checked.
 Select from the following options:

--   **None** - Do not check credit limits.
+-   **None** – Do not check credit limits.
 You can override this option for a specific customer by selecting the **Mandatory credit limit** check box in the **Customers** form.
 If you do this, the credit limit is checked against the customer balance.

--   **Balance** - The credit limit is checked against the customer balance.
+-   **Balance** – The credit limit is checked against the customer balance.

--   **Balance + packing slip or product receipt** - The credit limit is checked against the customer balance and deliveries.
+-   **Balance + packing slip or product receipt** – The credit limit is checked against the customer balance and deliveries.

--   **Balance+All** - The credit limit is checked against the customer balance, deliveries, and open orders.
+-   **Balance+All** – The credit limit is checked against the customer balance, deliveries, and open orders.

-**Where is information about a customer's remaining credit used?**
+**Where is information about a customer’s remaining credit used?**

-Information about a customer's balance and remaining credit amount is calculated and stored when you create an aging snapshot, and is displayed in the **Collections** form.
+Information about a customer’s balance and remaining credit amount is calculated and stored when you create an aging snapshot, and is displayed in the **Collections** form.
 The amounts that are displayed in the **Collections** form might not include all transaction activity until a new aging snapshot is created.
 For more information, see [Collections and credit in Accounts receivable](https://technet.microsoft.com/library/hh209221.aspx).

-Depending on the documents that are selected, information about a customer's balance and remaining credit amount is calculated when sales orders, packing slips, and customer invoices are updated.
+Depending on the documents that are selected, information about a customer’s balance and remaining credit amount is calculated when sales orders, packing slips, and customer invoices are updated.
 If the amount of the document that you are working with would cause the credit limit to be exceeded, a message is